HOW TO TEACH YOUNG CHILDREN ABOUT REMEMBRANCE DAY

-- Add a dot of black to the centre of each poppy.
+- Add a dot of black paint or a black button to the centre of each poppy.

-Thanks to No Time for Flash Cards for the craft inspiration.
+Thanks to No Time for Flash Cards for the original craft inspiration on this project.

 While we worked on our wreath, the kids and I had a great conversation about why it’s important to show soldiers, current and retired, how thankful we are that they decided to help keep us safe.
 For thoughts on how to talk to toddlers about Remembrance Day, read Jen Pinarski’s beautiful post for Today’s Parent.
 Here’s part of what she had to share: